hmcts/chart-ccd/README.md

 Helm product chart for Core Case Data

 This chart installs Core Case Data (CCD) as a self contained product.
-All dependent services can be deployed via configuration.
-By default the main back-ends and services for the import of definitions are installed.
 By default only one database is installed which will be shared between CCD services and dependent services.

-This chart can be used to deploy on various environments like Demo and Preview, but the configuration might have to be tweaked to meet env specific requirements.
-This chart can be used standalone or can be included in other product charts/applications.
+Features:

+* back-ends only deployment (default)
+* back-ends and front-ends deployment
+* back-ends, front-ends and dependent services deployment
+* can be used standalone of included in other charts
+* supports deploy on multiple environment e.g. Demo, Preview
+* supports deploy of multiple instances of CCD under the same namespace or different namespaces
+* out of the box user profiles and definition setup

 Default Services:
 * data store * - https://github.com/hmcts/ccd-data-store-api